google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request/index.md

   </figure>
 </div>

-If you are a merchant selling physical goods, you may want to collect the user's shipping address using the PaymentRequest API.
+If you are a merchant selling physical goods, you may want to collect the user's shipping address using the Payment Request API.
 This is accomplished by adding `requestShipping: true` to the `options` parameter.
 With this parameter set, "Shipping" will be added to the UI, and users can select from a list of stored addresses or add a new shipping address.

 <div style="clear:both;"></div>